How do I qualify to become a Peer Tutor? What do I need to submit?

 - Learners are required to cancel appointments online at least 3 hours in advance of a scheduled appointment.

 - If a learner misses an appointment, you will be compensated for your time.
-Please indicate “no show” on your pay sheet.
+Please notify the Peer tutoring Coordinator via email with details of any missed appointments.

 - If learners repeatedly miss appointments without prior notification, their tutoring privileges will be suspended.